frankpepermans/rxrs/README.md

 You can subscribe to them, which returns an `Observable`, which just implements `Stream`.

-This `Observable` can be polled, but all items are wrapped in an `Event` struct, which internally handles an `Rc` containing a reference to the actual item.
+This `Observable` can be polled, but all items are wrapped in an `Event` struct, which internally uses an `Arc` containing a reference to the actual item.

 The subjects are:
 - `PublishSubject`